Chechen Revolution: Zavgayev's downfall

 On 1 September, the building of the republican Council of Ministers was taken over, with the green flag of Islam being raised over it.
 On 1–2 September, the third session of the National Congress declared the Supreme Soviet disbanded and passed a resolution granting full power in the republic to its executive committee.

 On 3 September, the Supreme Soviet and Zavgayev responded by declaring the state of emergency in Grozny.
 Zavgayev announced the presidential elections to be held on 29 September.
-On September 6, Dudayev's National Guard stormed a Zavgayev's meeting of all elected deputies of Chechen-Ingush republic at all levels, taking control of Supreme Soviet building and rendering impossible for it to continue its work.
+On September 6, Dudayev's National Guard stormed a Zavgayev's meeting of all elected deputies of Checheno-Ingush republic at all levels, taking control of Supreme Soviet building and rendering impossible for it to continue its work.
 Aslambek Aslakhanov, chairman of the Committee on Questions of Legality, Law and Order, and the Struggle with Crime of the RSFSR Supreme Soviet and a leading ally of Khasbulatov, flew to Grozny.
 He pressued Zavgayev to resign, and the Chechen MVD did not support Zavgayev upon Aslakhanov's arrival.

 On September 7, Ruslan Khasbulatov welcomed the fall of Zavgayev as a "victory of democratic forces".
 On 11 September, a delegation from RSFSR flew to Grozny to mediate negotiations between the nationalist opposition and the remnants of the republican government.
 As a result, on 15 September, the Supreme Soviet held an extraordinary session announcing its resignation and transferred power to a thirty-two member Provisional Supreme Council to hold a new election initially set for 17 November.
 The session was also attended by Khasbulatov.
 On September 17, the Provisional Council was recognized as the republic's supreme body.
 It consisted of the National Congress members and former deputies of the Supreme Soviet.
 Khusein Akhmadov, a deputy close to Dudayev, was selected to lead the Provisional Council.
 The same day Ruslan Khasbulatov appeared on television, congratulated the Checheno-Ingushetian republic on the "triumph of democracy" and urged all armed groups to disband.
 However, the Dudayev's armed group continued to patrol the streets.